Re-engineer Traditional Processes | Improve Business Outcome

 - Implement Change: Once, the newly designed processes are rolled out. here, it requires you to communicate the right information to the right people.
 Without this step, the new process is almost guaranteed to fail.

 - Continuous Improvement: This is the maintenance phase.
 Hopefully the new processes have been successfully implemented.
-The last phase is about establishing a new mindset that considers business process improvement to be an ongoing phenomenon that requires continual evaluation to ensure continued effectiveness and efficiency for the organisation.
+The last phase is about establishing a new mindset that considers business process improvement to be an ongoing phenomenon that requires continual evaluation to ensure continued effectiveness and efficiency for the organization.